 Introduction

-In 2001, Felix Driver published his masterly overview of what he termed ‘Geography Militant’, an interrogation of cultures of exploration and empire.
+In 2001, Felix Driver published his masterly overview of what he termed ‘Geography Militant’, an interrogation of cultures of exploration and empire (Driver, 2001).
 Taking the period between the 18th and 20th century as his time frame, Driver’s scholarly meanderings contemplated the role and scope of British geography as an imperial discipline/science par excellence.
 The Royal Geographical Society (RGS) in London is integral to this geographical audit – acting as archive, debating chamber and academic bazaar for a medley of armchair geographers, military surveyors, publishers and travellers.
-The RGS and its learned journal, the Geographical Journal, was a repository for descriptive accounts and mappings of the world, including the Polar Regions.
+The RGS and its learned journal, the Geographical Journal, was a repository for descriptive accounts and mappings of the world, including the Polar Regions (Bell et al., 1995; see also Carroll, 2015).

-The inspiration for the title of this paper came from Joseph Conrad’s 1924 National Geographic essay ‘Geographers and some explorers’.
+The inspiration for the title of this paper came from Joseph Conrad’s 1924 National Geographic essay ‘Geographers and some explorers’ (Conrad, 1924; see also Rothenberg, 2007).
 In the exposition that followed, Conrad outlined a trinity of epochs – the first being ‘Geography fabulous’ a long period of human curiosity about the world often made manifest in extravagant maps and lurid depictions of monstrous beasts lurking in faraway places (at least from the perspective of ancient European map-makers and explorers); what followed was ‘Geography Militant’ a period between the voyages of discovery involving Captain James Cook in the 18th century culminating in the so-called ‘scramble for Africa’ in the 19th century; finally giving away to ‘Geography Triumphant’ in the 20th century.
 In the case of the latter, modern tourism for Conrad at least replaced earlier eras of speculation, exploration and discovery.
 Travellers were, thus, condemned to follow in the tracks of earlier explorers.
-Conrad did not necessarily welcome the consolidation of ‘Geography Triumphant’, arguing in the essay that there was something melancholy-like about this phenomenon.
+Conrad did not necessarily welcome the consolidation of ‘Geography Triumphant’, arguing in the essay that there was something melancholy-like about this phenomenon (Driver, 1995).

-The British geographer, Halford Mackinder, writing some twenty earlier than Conrad’s essay, was rather more circumspect.
-In his reading of global history and geography, ‘Geography Triumphant’ (not that he used such a term) was associated with a world where empires and states would have far fewer territories to explore, colonize and exploit.
+The British geographer, Halford Mackinder, writing some twenty years earlier than Conrad’s essay, was rather more circumspect (Mackinder, 1904).
+In his reading of global history and geography, ‘Geography Triumphant’ (not that he used such a term) was associated with a world where empires and states would have far fewer territories to explore, colonize and exploit (Kearns, 2009).
 This led him to caution that the potential of conflict to radiate across the world was now that much greater because of higher levels of interconnection and mobility across the earth.
 While Mackinder and Conrad’s schemas vary, both men are guarded about what the future might hold in the light of humanity’s exploration, colonization, occupation and administration of the earth’s land surface.

 As the 20th century demonstrated, however, exploration did not disappear from the portfolio of human activities.
-Geography militant continued in the form of underwater, aerial and polar exploration in particular, supported by a military-academic-industrial complex which in turn provided specialist technology, logistical support and geoscientific expertise.
+Geography militant continued in the form of underwater, aerial and polar exploration in particular, supported by a military-academic-industrial complex which in turn provided specialist technology, logistical support and geoscientific expertise (Naylor and Ryan, 2009; Turchetti and Roberts, 2014).
 Oceans were explored and mapped, Antarctica’s ice cap probed and rockets and satellites also circulated around and beyond the earth’s atmosphere.
 If there was a high point of Geography militant, then we might point to the 1957-8 International Geophysical Year.
-A veritable ‘scientific Olympics’, the polar regions were integral to a worldwide collection of scientific information and processing.
+A veritable ‘scientific Olympics’, the polar regions were integral to a worldwide collection of scientific information and processing (Collis and Dodds, 2008).
 Research stations were established on drifting icebergs, mechanised vehicles crossed the polar continent and scientists interrogated the land, sea, air and ice of remote environments.